Seahawks giving Rees Odhiambo a shot to take left tackle job in wake of George Fant injury

 But for now, he said, “we like Luke playing at left guard and we’d like to keep it that way.’’

 So that means going with Odhiambo for the moment and seeing if he can prove an adequate replacement for Fant.
-Carroll said rookie second-year pick Ethan Pocic will also get more looks at left tackle.
+Carroll said rookie second-round pick Ethan Pocic will also get more looks at left tackle.
+Pocic played mostly center at LSU but the Seahawks have used him all over and he seems likely to get more snaps now at left tackle.

+“Could be,” Carroll said.
+“He’s played left tackle in the past.
+He’s done everything.
+He’s already done a little bit of everything for us.
+That’s a possibility.
+He’s only played a short time there at the left side.
+He’s been primarily right-side-guy.
+When you’re a center, you have to be somewhat ambidextrous.
+That’s a possibility also.”

 But Odhiambo has served most of camp as the backup to Fant and for now is the readiest to try to take that spot over with Fant out.
 Fant will have surgery Monday to repair ACL and MCL injuries in his right knee with Carroll saying he should be recovered in time for the 2018 season.